 In defense of prosecutors, most prosecution offices around the state already have an open file policy.
 However, the policy varies from office to office and means one thing in one jurisdiction and something completely different in another.
 Now, it is the law of the State of Texas.

 It’s a good start.
 But to avoid, or at least minimize, the chances that the life and reputation of another innocent person like Michael Morton will be destroyed, prosecutors have to do more than just give lip service to their duty to “seek justice, not convictions.”
 To truly do justice, prosecutors must put a great deal of personal thought into the idea that they are dealing with human beings, and not just files on their desks.
-They must assume, as I believe the law and their oath requires, that every person they deal with is potentially another Michael Morton.
+They must assume, as I believe the law and their oath require, that every person they deal with is potentially another Michael Morton.

 It’s called the presumption of innocence.
 I read that somewhere.